mdwallick/ul-customization/acul/README.md

 The last step is to set the rendering mode for the screens you wish to customize.
 I've created a helper shell scripts to make this easier.
 It requires that you have the auth0 CLI installed and logged in to your tenant.

-This demo is focused solely on email and SMS passwordless, so these are the only screens I've implemented:

-- LoginId
-- LoginPasswordlessEmailOtp
-- LoginPasswordlessSmsOtp

 Change into the ul-config directory and run